 Discussion: What’s so appealing about bodice and fur rippers?
 I’ve prattled on about this before: the appeal of the strong bad boy who can make a female weak in the knees but yet it is she who tames him, for he adores her.
 Women are socialized to want this in so many ways!
 And frippers have an advantage over rippers: when the hero isn’t being a sexy handsome great big guy, he is an attractive great big doggy, whose fur you can run your hands through and against whom you can cuddle up and sleep.

 Evaluation: I had a great time with these books.
-They are totally M&M books: no nutritional value and probably deleterious to the maintenance of your mental acuity, but they taste so good that you can’t stop eating them.
+They are totally M&M books: no nutritional value and probably deleterious to the maintenance of your mental acuity, but they are so good you can’t stop indulging.

 Publication Notes: On the Prowl is in a collection of novellas published by Berkley Books, 2007.
 Cry Wolf and Hunting Ground are published by Ace Books, part of the Berkley Publishing Group, an imprint of Penguin Group (USA), Inc., in 2008 and 2009 respectively.